abdulhadiag/online-bookstore/README.md

 # css490-project
-Implement a Bookstore using Servlets/JSP/Tomcat.
+Implemented an online bookstore using Servlets/JSP/Tomcat, as part of a group project.

+Teammates:
+- Tim Galvin
+- Aaron Steffen

-- JavaBeans for all tables
+JavaBeans for all tables
 - Action classes (Servlets, DB representation, DB Interface)
 - Complete JSPages:
   * BookListing